JennEYoon/datasciY/tasks-website.md

    * Machine existed before for v 0.7.
 Still available?
    * Machine should exist for v 1.0 in 2019.

+#### Projects Content update - 9/13/2019.
+ * Working on updating content to projects page.
+ * Spell Checked with MS Word.
+ * Completely messed up HTML formatting, WORD inseted a whole bunch of junk!
+ * Word messed up my header, navigation bar, and footer formats.
+ * Next time -- just copy a text-only version into word, spell check, then copy back text-only version.
+ * DOES VS Code have spell checker for HTML?
+That will ignore hteml tags?
+ * To Do -- correct "project.html" page with new content, spell corrected, and copied back to original html format.

+#### Projects -- Visualization & AWS Lambda demo - Sept 2019.

+ * Priority items -- AWS Lambda demo, Ubuntu and Windows 10 base machines.
+ * Priority items -- Visualizations using financial data.

 --- end ---